JetBrains/kotlin-web-site/pages/docs/reference/compatibility-guide-13.md

 **Deprecation cycle**:

-- <1.2: assigning one value element to vararg in named form compiles fine and treated as assigning *single* element to array, causing non-obvious behavior when assigning array to vararg
+- <1.2: assigning one value element to vararg in named form compiles fine and is treated as assigning *single* element to array, causing non-obvious behavior when assigning array to vararg
 - 1.2.X: deprecation warnings are reported on such assignments, users are suggested to switch to consecutive spread and array construction.
 - 1.3.X: warnings are elevated to errors
 - \>= 1.4: change semantic of assigning single element to vararg, making assignment of array equivalent to the assignment of a spread of an array